Transfer operators and topological field theory: Operator representation

 An operator with this form of spectrum can be recognized as pseudo-Hermitian. \cite{Mostafazadeh1,Mostafazadeh2} In particular, it must possess the so-called $\eta T$-symmetry, where $\eta$ stands for the nontrivial metric on the Hilbert space such that

 The eigenstates with complex conjugate eigenvalues (RP resonances) must be $\eta T$-partners.
-Therefore, if the ground state of the model is one of the RP resonances (see Fig.\ref{Fig2}), the $\eta T$-symmetry is spontaneously broken.
+Therefore, if the ground state of the model is one of the RP resonances (see Fig.\ref{Fig2}), the $\eta T$-symmetry must be spontaneously broken.

-The eigenstates of the ChT Fokker-Planck operator constitute a complete bi-orthogonal basis in the Hilbert space:
+The eigenstates of the Fokker-Planck operator constitute a complete bi-orthogonal basis in the Hilbert space:

 where we introduced the standard notations of the models with pseudo-Hermitian evolution operators for the bra's and ket's: $| n \rangle\rangle = \psi_n(x \chi), \langle\langle n| = \bar \psi_n(x \chi) $.
 Bra's and ket's are related through the non-trivial metric on the Hilbert space: $\langle\langle n| = \sum\nolimits_{k}\langle k| \eta_{kn}$, where $\langle k|$ is the conventional conjugation of a ket, $\langle k| = \star \psi_k^*$, \emph{i.e.}, the combination of Hodge and complex conjugations, and the Hilbert-space metric is $(\eta^{-1})_{nk} = \langle k|n\rangle\equiv \int_X \psi_n\wedge (\star \psi_k^*)$.